 Most people in Sri Lanka begin their morning with a good cup of tea.
-It is in fact the most consumed drink next to water.
+It is, in fact, the most consumed drink next to the water.
 It is considered a natural beverage over which families bond at social events.
-Sri Lankan tea is well-known for its flavour, colour and character which cannot be found elsewhere.
+Sri Lankan tea is well-known for its flavor, color, and character which cannot be found elsewhere.
 Therefore, it’s safe to say that the Sinhalese are primarily tea people.

 Owing to this, for very long, great coffee was very hard to find in Sri Lanka.
 Despite the influx in the number of cafes, there was always a problem with the quality of coffee served.
 One could only find a cup of coffee that was good enough to give a caffeine kick not to satisfy one’s thirst for a mean cup of coffee.

 Did you know?
 Before Sri Lanka came to be known as a tea country, it was the biggest exporters of coffee, alongside Brazil.